OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 The term "Open Science" itself appears to have been coined by [Steve Mann in 1998](https://en.wikipedia.org/wiki/Open_science#Coining_of_phrase_%22OpenScience%22).
 [ADD QUOTE HERE]

 In the last two decades, there has been an explosive growth in the development of different aspects of scholarly infrastructure - the core, underpinning aspects of a well-functioning research machine.
 Much of this is a blend of non-profit and commercial services, which are now variably integrated, but has created a strange and complex new system of ways to perform and communicate research.
 It is difficult to here to cast judgement on 'for profit' versus 'not for profit' entities with respect to openness in a simple binary way.
-For example, for-profit entities like Publons and Figshare were important in cataysing changes in crediting peer review and Open Data respectively; while not-for-profits like the AAAS or ACS have actively lobbied against progressive changes around Open Science.
+For example, for-profit entities like Publons and Figshare were important in catalysing changes in crediting peer review and Open Data respectively; while not-for-profits like the AAAS or ACS have actively lobbied against progressive changes around Open Science.
 [ADD REFS HERE]

 From this, what might (hopefully) be becoming a little more clear is that Open Science is about systemic change.
 It challenges the way research is conducted, at a practical and cultural level, the way it is evaluated, and the ways in which scientific knowledge is disseminated and integrated into the functioning of society.
 Much of this is ingrained into research culture through self-reinforcing local governance systems, which are often imposed through external capitalist pressure.
 For example, the '*publish or perish*' mantra is a direct consequence of these pressures, which in turn are linked to the evolving neoliberal agenda imposed by modern research institutes. [add some refs about geopolitics of knowledge production here]

 So now, if this makes sense to you, it might seem like Open Science is in almost direct conflict with a capitalistic culture.
 This conflict is not new to science.
 In the 1940s, famed sociologist Robert Merton articulated some of the results of his sociology of science research as a set of four norms: principles that described the underlying ethos of science.
-Each of these norms is sharply diverent to how a free marketplace operates.
+Each of these norms is sharply divergent to how a free marketplace operates.
 You can read about the norms [here](https://en.wikipedia.org/wiki/Mertonian_norms).
 One of Merton's norms was "communism," (this is sometimes re-worded as "communalism").
 [ADD QUOTES OF THESE NORMS AND MEANINGS HERE]

 > "'Communism,' in the nontechnical and extended sense of common ownership of goods, is a second integral element of the scientific ethos.
 The substantive findings of science are a product of social collaboration and are assigned to the community.
 They constitute a common heritage in which the equity of the individual producer is severely limited." - Originally published as “Science and Technology in a Democratic Order,” *Journal of Legal and Political Sociology* 1 (1942): 115-26; later published as “Science and Democratic Social Structure,” in Robert K. Merton, *Social Theory and Social Structure*.
 [ADD LINKS HERE]

-It is good to remember that Open Science principles rearticulate science norms that were historically considered to be integral to research itself.
+It is good to remember that Open Science principles re-articulate science norms that were historically considered to be integral to research itself.
 Open Science reaffirms the right of the community to access the substantive findings of research.
 As the findings of science belong to the entire community, any attempt by individuals or corporations to capture these for profit is a practice based on a notion of equity that is foreign to, and contrary to, how research is meant to operate.

 Open Science really hit the mainstream around 2016 due to a number of possible reasons.
 A combination of political activity and grassroots community-led initiatives really put it on the map, and now everywhere you go in science, openness is all around in one way or another.